UiOHive/SnowyOwl/README.md

 # SnowyOwl
+S. Filhol and L.  Girod.
+2021

-Snow lidar time-lapse for snow surface morphology and wind transport flux estimate
+Snow lidar time-lapse for snow surface morphology and wind transport flux estimate.

+## Description
+Snowyowl is a set of tools written Python to acquire and process point clouds from [Livox lidar](https://www.livoxtech.com/horizon) Horizon.
+The setup consists of one lidar Livox Horizon, one Raspberry Pi, and one Desktop machine.
+The Pi acquires the raw data stored in `.bin` files.
+It pushes the data then to the desktop computer.
+The Desktop computer:
+1. converts the `.bin` point clouds into `.las`
+2. crop the `.las` and store the cropped pointcloud into `.laz` compressed file
+3. compute a raster from the point cloud with bands (min, max, mean, count, ) using the library [pdal](https://pdal.io)
+4. interpolate the min raster with [gdal fillnodata](https://gdal.org/programs/gdal_fillnodata.html)
+5. combine and compress daily the raster into single netcdf files

-All hardware design available in the folder `hardware`, and and Python App in `app`.
+All hardware design available in the folder `hardware`, and and Python App in `appV2`.

 ## Python App